samouraiworld/peerdev/gno-tutorials/short-tutorials/10-GovDAO/slides.md

 ## Decentralized Governance on Gno.land

 <!--
-GovDAO is how the Gno.land community makes decisions together -->
+GovDAO is the governance system for Gno.land that allows members to propose, vote on, and execute actions that shape the future of the ecosystem
+-->
 ---

 # What is a DAO?